Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Case study

-The Hashtag-Sequence layer reveals clusters of potential coordinated accounts.
-Among the users in these clusters, we find user accounts' names starting with the word ``user" followed by a set of numbers, highlighting a potential of automated account creation.
-The content is usually created with little effort, as video snippets of news or talk shows are often used, while the content is commented on through text within the videos.
+The Hashtag Sequence layer reveals clusters of potential coordinated accounts.
+Among the users in these clusters, we find user accounts' names starting with the word ``user" followed by a set of numbers, suggesting automated account creation.
+The videos are usually video snippets of news or talk shows with comments written within the videos.
 Often this text contains a bias towards the politicians or content appearing in the videos.
-Most of these accounts were only active around the election time and have since stopped posting.

-As an example, Figure \ref{fig:ex-hs}, shows two videos from a cluster of similar user account names.
-Further we find components, containing the party campaigns from the different party accounts, such as in the example in Figure \ref{fig:ex-hs:a} from the party Volt.
+Most of the user accounts in these clusters were only active around the election time and have since stopped posting.
+As an example, Figure \ref{fig:ex-hs} (Cluster 9 in Table \ref{tab:commsystematicreview}) shows two videos from a cluster of similar user account names.

-We note that this layer also contains potential false positives, due to user accounts using a hashtag referring to a party to criticise rather than agree, making it unlikely to be part of a joint coordinated effort with other users in the cluster.